orangebeard-io/fitnesse-toolchain-listener/README.md

 orangebeard.description=<DESCRIPTION>
 orangebeard.attributes=key:value; value;
 ```

+Be warned: the access token is a credential token.
+We advise you to store this token in a credential store, and pass it to the listener through environment properties.
+See below how to do that!

 ### Environment properties
 Properties can also be set in the build, by passing them to the maven build.
 For example: